As a WiX developer I can document changes I plan to make to the WiX toolset features or processes such that other developers can discuss the proposal.

 Open a feature request on the WiX toolset issue tracker.
 Provide enough detail about what the improvement does and how it makes WiX better; that allows the triage team and attendees to offer feedback and, if all goes well, schedule the feature in an appropriate release.

 Draft your WIP.
 Get the ideas "down on paper."
 Send a pull request to get feedback on the draft and updated in the WiX Git repository.

 Get public feedback.
-You have many options for feedback: E-mail to wix-devs describing the proposed change.
-E-mail to [wix-users] for the user perspective.
+You have many options for feedback: E-mail to the wix-devs mailing list describing the proposed change.
+E-mail to the wix-users mailing list for the user perspective.
 Blog posts.
 Tweets.

 Capture the feedback.
 Use the feedback to improve your WIP.
 Add useful suggestions.
 Address weaknesses.
 List alternatives.
 Consider what it means if you're getting lots of negative feedback.
 (But don't let the haters get to you.)

 Update your WIP.
 Complete all the sections of the WIP.
 Send pull requests to get feedback from the WiX leads and others.
 When you're done, send the feature request back for triage to get final approval.

 That's not a hard set of rules; nor do you have to do them in that order serially.
 You could finish coding your change before writing one word in a WIP, for example.
 The risk in doing so is that you miss out on feedback when you could incorporate it at relatively low cost -- that is, relatively little rework.
 It's better to overcommunicate and overdiscuss.

 Creating a WiX Improvement Proposal